Pwntus/mic-workshops/docs/content/get-started/120-why-use-mic.md

 `Users` and `Thing Types` can be sorted under `domains`.
 Use `sub-domains` to create a domain-tree of which users get different access to parts of your infrastructure.

 These are some of the features included in the Managed IoT Cloud suite.
 I hope you've got an overview of what's in store.
-Next we'll cover some of the prerequisites you'll need before continuing with the workshops.
+Next we'll start by setting up an IoT device.